RadiantBlockchain/radiant-node/doc/gitian-building/gitian-building-manual.md

 and offline git repositories' which will fetch the remaining files required for building offline.

-Building Bitcoin Cash Node
+Building Radiant Node
 --------------------------

-To build Bitcoin Cash Node (for Linux, OS X and Windows) just follow the steps under 'perform Gitian builds' in [https://github.com/bitcoin/bitcoin/blob/master/doc/release-process.md](https://github.com/bitcoin/bitcoin/blob/master/doc/release-process.md#setup-and-perform-gitian-builds) in the bitcoin repository.
+To build Radiant Node (for Linux, OS X and Windows) just follow the steps under 'perform Gitian builds' in [https://github.com/bitcoin/bitcoin/blob/master/doc/release-process.md](https://github.com/bitcoin/bitcoin/blob/master/doc/release-process.md#setup-and-perform-gitian-builds) in the bitcoin repository.

 This may take some time as it will build all the dependencies needed for each descriptor.